Dec 11, 2020 - Research

 For example, we observed a strong correlation between having IPF and gastrointestinal reflux (odds ratio (OR)=2.89, P-value=1.82e-184).
 We also saw a weaker correlation between IPF and a history of mononucleosis (OR=1.45, P-value=0.0002).
 Individuals with IPF were also more likely to report more smoking throughout their lifetime (OR=1.26, P-value=1.33e-6).
 All of our estimates were adjusted for age, sex, and ancestry.

-Although the causes of IPF are not well understood, the impact the condition has on patients’ lives is something we can see clearly in the data.
+Although the causes of IPF are not well understood, the data clearly show the impact the condition has on patients’ lives.
 Among those participating in the 23andMe IPF study and in the 23andMe database, having IPF is strongly associated with depression, anxiety, and decreased quality of life (depression, OR=3.34, P-value=1.01e-29, and anxiety, OR=1.21, P-value=9.02e-81).

 Additionally, we looked at gastrointestinal distress symptoms that commonly accompany medications taken by IPF patients, i.e. pirfenidone, nintedanib, and N-acetylcysteine.
 We observed a significant association between IPF diagnosis and irritable bowel symptoms, adjusted for age, sex, and race/ethnicity (OR=1.90, P-value<1.00e-16).
 Upon additional adjustment for medication use, the association lost its statistical significance (OR= 1.50-1.53 depending on medication, P-values>0.05), suggesting that the observed correlation between IPF and gastrointestinal symptoms was strongly mediated by medication use.